aharvard/my-site/content/posts/2019-08-23-getting-some-clairity-conf-2019.md

 tags:
   - conference
 ---
-I had the privilege to attend Clarity Conf, 2019 and it was amazing.
+I had the privilege to attend Clarity Conf, 2019 in San Fransisco and it was amazing.

-It was a two-day conference, held in San Fransisco, and organized by Jina Anne.
-Clarity is in its fourth year and I look forward to attending and supporting it as long as its around.
+Clarity is a conference about design systems and the people who make them.
+It's organized by Jina Anne and has been steadily growing since its start, 4 years ago.

+Sadly, I was unable to attend any of the pre-conference workshops this year but would love to try next time!

+## Day One

+### Co-Create: Creating Better Together

+Denise Jacobs

+### Graphic Design Systems

+Rune Madsen & Martin Bravo

+### Garbage Pail Components

+Marcy Sutton

+### Putting Your Brand in Motion

+Val Head

+### Partnership & Trust to Fuel Growth

+Nicole Torgersen & Teresa Aguilera

+### The World-Wide Work

+Ethan Marcotte

+## Day Two

+### Full-Featured Art Direction for the Web

+Mina Markham

+### Where We Can Go

+Dan Eden

+### Designing Standard Systems

+Stephanie Rewis&Brandon Ferrua

+### More Than You Ever Wanted to Know About Resource Hints

+Harry Roberts

+### System of Systems

+Tatiana Mac

+### Designing for the Impossible

+Anil Dash